 When advertisers run brand-building campaigns in major media (TV, magazine, newspaper, etc.), one of the keys to getting the points of differentiation across is repetition.
 It’s why many consumer brands create jingles — they want to create something memorable that can be used over and over in their major media campaign.

 Repetition of your key points of differentiation is not overkill.
 Remember, you are likely one of the few who will ever read your web site page-by-page, word-for-word.
 You can’t assume your visitors will “get it” if your key messaging only appears on a few pages.

-Excerpted from one of the 5 copywriting chapters in “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing,” now available on Amazon.
+Excerpted from one of the 5 copywriting chapters in our new BEST SELLER, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing,” now available on Amazon.

 Learn more about The Results Obsession book, get chapter excerpts to download, and see the Table of Contents.